 The ketogenic diet has the potential to decrease blood glucose levels.
 Cutting carbohydrates is often recommended for people with type 2 diabetes because carbohydrates turn to blood sugar and, in large quantities, can cause blood sugar spikes.
 If you already have high blood glucose, then eating too many carbs can be dangerous.
 By switching the focus to fat, some patients can experience reduced blood sugar.

 Changing your body’s primary energy source from carbohydrates to fat causes an influx in ketones in the blood.
 For some diabetes patients, this is extremely dangerous.
 When you have too many ketones, you may be at risk for developing diabetic ketoacidosis (DKA).
-DKA is most prevalent in type 1 diabetes when blood glucose is too high.
-Still, DKA is a possibility in type 2 diabetes if ketones are too high.
+DKA is most prevalent in type 1 diabetes when blood glucose is too high and can arise from a lack of insulin.
+Still, DKA is a possibility in type 2 diabetes if ketones are too high, although it is rare.
+Being ill while on a low-carb diet may also increase your risk for DKA.

 If you’re on the ketogenic diet, consider testing ketone levels to make sure you’re not at risk for DKA.
 The American Diabetes Association recommends testing for ketones if your blood sugar is higher than 240 mg/dl.
 You can test at home with urine strips.